rust-lang/rfcs/text/0000-promote-aarch64-unknown-linux-gnu-to-tier1.md

  - It is hard to concretely quantify this aspect.

- - It is generally fair to state that **there is already substantial and widespread interest for the aarch64-unknown-linux-gnu target in the Rust developer commmunity**.
+ - It is generally fair to state that **there is already substantial and widespread interest for the aarch64-unknown-linux-gnu target in the Rust developer community**.

  - It is also generally fair to state that there is a clear upward trend in the use of AArch64 systems as self hosted development environments.